Skip to main content

 We encourage and celebrate the identification of learning as fun, important, and unifying.
 Our students learn, our staff learn, and our community learns.
 We do it all together and we want to celebrate our learning every day.
 Please join us in our Ellensburg Learns Together initiative.

-Located just east of the Cascade Range near the intersection of on Interstates 82 and 90, Ellensburg is the home of Central Washington University (CWU) and is a stop on the PRCA professional rodeo circuit, occurring each year on Labor Day weekend.
+Located just east of the Cascade Range near the intersection of Interstates 82 and 90, Ellensburg is the home of Central Washington University (CWU) and is a stop on the PRCA professional rodeo circuit, occurring each year on Labor Day weekend.
 The Ellensburg Rodeo has been a town tradition since 1923, and is the largest rodeo in Washington state.

 The surrounding Kittitas Valley is internationally known for the hay it produces.
 Several local hay brokerage and processing operations ship to countries worldwide.
 Downtown Ellensburg has many historic buildings, many from the late 19th century.